 There are no commands associated with the Changing of the Guard.
 The relieving team will present themselves within eyesight of the members at the casket.
 While at parade rest, the relieving team will come to the position of attention.
 Once this is seen by the team on the casket, they should also come to attention.
 All of the following moves are done with a three one-thousand count.
 The relieving team will then march forward slowly toward the casket.
 Upon reaching the front of the casket, the relieving team will split, going to the left and right respectively.
 Upon seeing the relieving team split, the members already on the casket will face and march toward each other, parallel to the casket.
-Once they meet, they will halt, face away from the casket, and then march away.
-The relieving team will march into their position, turn toward the casket, make a quarter turn, and then slowly go to parade rest.
+Once they meet, they will halt, face away from the casket, make a quarter turn, and then slowly go to parade rest.
 This will complete the sequence of change.